ibm-cloud-docs/hpvs-cli-plugin/hpvs_cli.md

 <dt>`--registration-key-private-path PUBLIC-KEY-PATH`</dt>
 <dd>The path for the private key from the registration key pair.</dd>
 <dt>`--gpg-passphrase-path PASS-PHRASE`</dt>
-<dd>The path for the file that contains the `gpg` passphrase used for the private part of the registration key.
+<dd>The path to a file that contains the `gpg` passphrase used for the private part of the registration key.
 The passphrase must consist of at least 6 characters.
 To make sure that a new line is not appended, use `echo` with `-n` or `cat` with EOF. </dd>
 <dt>`--cap-add CAPABILITIES`</dt>
 <dd>The Linux capabilities to be enabled are specified as a comma separated list.</dd>
 </dl>